SecureCodeWarrior/sensei-blog-examples/junitexamples/src/test/java/modifier/visibility/readme.md

 ## Summary

 A static analysis tool initially alerted me to this recommended approach in JUnit.
-But the static analysis tool didn't help me build the muscle memory to change my code as I Write it.
+But the static analysis tool didn't help me build the muscle memory to change my code as I program.

 Use the 'Level' to alert you.
 When it is a problem I am trying to stamp out in my coding I initially make it 'Error' and then reduce this as I wean myself off the coding approach.

-Rmember you can use Sensei to fix all the issues in the current file at the same time, by using the drop down menu option when applying the QuickFix.
+Remember you can use Sensei to fix all the issues in the current file at the same time, by using the drop-down menu option when applying the QuickFix.

-By creating a Sensei recipe, I can see my old coding approach in real time.
+By creating a Sensei recipe, I can see my old coding approach in real-time.
 And QuickFix it, to reinforce the approach if I occasionally slip up in my coding.